jonasschneider/nanowar/README.md

-Evented web model is inappropriate for parts of this task, because it makes certain aspects nondeterministic. have to work around them in queues. for example, as server processes commands, entity updates have to be captured in order to slice them up into discrete updates (ticks). on the other hand, it saves work for independent messages (for example, although not entirely, user input), to be sent to the server very timely on HTML events (button press)
+Evented web model is inappropriate for parts of this task, because it makes certain aspects nondeterministic. have to work around them in queues. for example, as server processes commands, entity updates have to be captured in order to slice them up into discrete updates (ticks).
+-> policy: bind() only in views. so no game state ever depends on events. on the other hand, it saves work for independent messages (for example, although not entirely, user input), to be sent to the server very timely on HTML events (button press)